nypublicradio/unettest/docs/blog/unettest.md

 + that Monolith does 10 million other things
 + what Monolith or Microservice does when these particular endpoints are invoked
-+ that Microservice is a Lambda or that Monolith is a legacy pile of spagetti
++ that Microservice is a Lambda or that Monolith is a legacy pile of spaghetti
 + what Monolith's dependencies and requirements are beyond the scope of its public interface
 + that these might be black-box services that cannot be controlled or might (!!)